Introduce a purchasing card (P-card)

 - All employees who make regular purchases are given a purchase card

-- Employees who make only one-off payments do so through their manager’s purchase card
+- Employees who make only one-off payments do so through their own credit card and claim back or use their manager’s purchase card

 - Corporate credit cards are recalled as they represent a duplication

-- You never take purchase cards away from staff who are not coding their expenditure, you simply set the hounds on them!
+- You never take them away from staff who are not coding their expenditure, you simply set the hounds on them!

 - Pick the card holder that offers the easiest system, that links well with you G/L, permits supplier to code, and has a cash expense claim add-on